VictorZhn/line-pay-sdk-php/README.md

 ### Response

-Each API methods will return `yidas\linePay\Response` object, which can retrieve data referred to LINE Pay JSON response data structure.
+Each API methods will return `victorzhn\linePay\Response` object, which can retrieve data referred to LINE Pay JSON response data structure.

 #### Retrieving Data